Fort Campbell Drug Crime Lawyer

 Most drug charges are felonies in Kentucky.
 A felony conviction is something that will follow you for the rest of your life and may make it difficult to get a job.
 Even a misdemeanor conviction for possession of marijuana or drug paraphernalia will show up on your criminal record and have to be disclosed to potential employers.

-I am Kenneth Haggard, a criminal defense lawyer in Hopkinsville, Kentucky.
-If you have been charged with a drug crime in western Kentucky or on the Fort Campbell Army base, I offer a free initial consultation to evaluate your case and let you know what you can expect.
+We are Haggard Law Office, based in Hopkinsville, Kentucky.
+If you have been charged with a drug crime in western Kentucky or on the Fort Campbell Army base, we offer a free initial consultation to evaluate your case and let you know what you can expect.